A free, open-source python package for solving the near surface diamond electronic band structure.

 pip install diamond-bandalyzer

-For now the built in help, .ini file comments and the incomplete source-code comments are the only sources of documentation.
+For now this readme, the built in help, .ini file comments and the incomplete source-code comments are the only sources of documentation.

 Basic usage pathway: